Farrow and Ball Grey Colours: Grey Colour Chart

 Cornforth White

 Cornforth White belongs to the family of warm, pale grey shades, but it can also be classed as an off-white.
-It is named after John Cornforth, a prominent English architectural historian.

 The colour itself is a delicate balance between grey and beige, resulting in a sophisticated neutral tone that effortlessly complements a wide range of interior styles and colour schemes.